Civilization: A New Dawn

 Sid Meier's Civilization: A New Dawn is a 2017 strategy board game created by James Kniffen based on the Civilization series of video games.
 It is primarily inspired by the series' 2016 iteration, Civilization VI.
 Each player takes the role of a historical civilization, competing with other players with the goal of fulfilling various historically-inspired victory conditions in order to win the game.

-Gameplay
+Civilizations

+There are 8 base game Civilizations in A New Dawn and 10 more added in the Expansion Pack Terra Incognita.